 Force-producing actomyosin bundles are required for the maintenance of intracellular tension at cell-cell junctions and cell-substrate interface of immotile epithelial sheets.
 Through their connections to both integrin-and cadherin-based cell adhesion sites, these mechanosensitive structures also sense changes in their physical environment and adjust cellular contractility in order to maintain a force-equilibrium with the surroundings.
 During neoplastic progression, abnormal regulation of these mechanosensitive structures may cause a force-imbalance between the cell and its environment, possibly creating favourable conditions for the transformed cells to escape from the primary tumor site.
-In our research, we are focusing on the mechanosensitive signaling pathways that regulate the assembly and maintenance of actomyosin structures and trying to find out how alterations in these pathways could result in scattering of the transformed epithelial cells.
+In our research, we are focusing on the mechanosensitive signaling pathways that regulate the assembly and maintenance of actomyosin structures and trying to find out how alterations in these pathways triggers scattering of the transformed epithelial cells.
 Additionally, we are trying to understand how the detached cancer cells utilize these aberrantly regulated actin-based structures in intruding to the surrounding tissues.
 In these studies we utilize several human and canine cell lines and manipulation of 2D and 3D cultures combined with advanced imaging methods.

-Interplay with stromal cells
+Interplay with stromal and epithelial cells

 In the Image: Primary carcinosarcoma sample from the mammary gland of canine, containing epithelial cell population and fibroblasts

-Biophysical changes of the tumor stroma
+Biophysical changes of the microenvironment in disease progression

 In the Image: Mammary spheroids formed by breast epithelial cells in compliant matrix

 Myoepithelial cells in the maintenance of tubular homeostasis